shundhammer/qdirstat/README.md

 **Latest stable release: V1.4**

+- 2018-10-18

+  - Added support for the _pacman_ package manager for Manjaro and Arch Linux.

+    This should now cover the most common package managers for Linux to find out what package a system file belongs to: _dpkg_, _rpm_, _pacman_.

+    As mentioned before, higher-level package managers such as _apt_, _zypper_, _yum_ or front-ends like _synaptic_, _PackageKit_ all use one of the lower-level package managers internally, so it doesn't matter if you never used one of the lower-level tools before.

+    Still hoping to get some support for FreeBSD / OpenBSD, but "pkg info" there does not seem to know anything about files belonging to the base system (?) which would make it an exercise in futility.

 - 2018-10-16

   - QDirStat now shows `[root]` in the window title if it is running with root